loopstick/Digital-Electronics-Spring-2017/README.md

 purchase.
 I encourage you to organize a group purchase to save on shipping fees, but do so immediately so we have the equipment on hand.

-Remember that Noam gave us
-a code that might be good for 10% educational discount at Adafruit.
-The code is ADAEDU
+The code ADAEDU may be good for 10% educational discount at Adafruit.

 Local stores that should carry all these are:
 * [Jameco](www.jameco.com) in Belmont, just south of the SFO airport